PDB65/threat-hunting/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-To confirm installation, searched for any files that had the string "wireshark.exe", "tshark.exe" in it.
+To confirm installation, searched for any files that had the string "wireshark.exe" in it.
 It determined an employee by name of: "Doreen" downloaded Wireshark.
 The user initially installed Wireshark with the option of not installing an icon on the Desktop and no extra components.
-This event began on `2025-05-21T21:11:07.6958531Z`.
+This event began on `2025-05-21T20:37:08.8805099Z` where the user actually installed Wireshark, deleted it, and then reinstalled the software.

 **Query used to locate events:**